BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

-It might come as something of a surprise that the jungle environment found in the Iguazu Falls National Park once covered many thousands of acres in every direction.
-Nowadays, only the relatively little that remains requires careful protection by both authorities and the public in general.
-One’s visit to this famous spot, no matter how ecologically conscientious could easily result in the continuing destruction of this valuable habitat.
+One’s visit to this famous spot, no matter how ecologically conscientious, could easily result in the continuing destruction of this valuable habitat.
 However, at Iguazu, this set of problems has been very satisfactorily dealt with in a variety of ways.
-In terms of access to the park (in order to avoid pollution, running over animals, and too much noise) authorities have developed a train system known as the Ecological Jungle Train.
+In terms of access to the park (in order to avoid pollution, running over animals, and too much noise) authorities have developed a train system known as the Ecological Jungle Train Iguazu Falls.
 This track eases access into the various parts of the park without disturbing the careful balance of the habitat.

 The Iguazu Ecological Jungle Train

-This newest additions to a tour in Iguazu Falls, the Ecological Jungle Train, is a quiet, natural gas powered train that leaves from the central station (near the park entrance) and ends close to the Devil’s Throat.
+The Ecological Jungle Train of Iguazú Falls, is a quiet, natural gas powered train that leaves from the central station (near the park entrance) and ends close to the Devil’s Throat.
 Its14 kilometer, 25 minute journey heads into unseen parts of the park.
 Its quiet, open plan allows those riding to see as well as hear the jungle forest, taking in all that comes with being in the jungle (the smells, sounds, feeling of the humid air and dense vegetation) without having to leave the train’s comfort.

-For further information about tours in Iguazu Falls, Argentina vacations or tours in Patagonia, contact Argentina travel experts, Say Hueque – Tours in Argentinawww.sayhueque.com
+For further information about tours in Iguazú Falls, Argentina vacations or tours in Patagonia, contact our Argentina travel experts in our Say Hueque headquarters in Buenos Aires.

 Let's keep together & connected through our social media channels: